richieaj/customer-churn-prediction/README.md

 2. Mean Squared Error (MSE):
    - Logistic Regression: The MSE for Logistic Regression was 0.188, indicating a moderate prediction error level.
-   - Random Forest: The MSE for Random Forest was 0.137, suggesting a relatively lower error than Logistic Regression.
+   - Random Forest: The MSE for Random Forest was 0.137, suggesting a lower error than Logistic Regression.
    - Random Forest performed better regarding MSE, indicating more accurate predictions and a better fit to the data.

 3. Better Model: